skyflowapi/skyflow-go/README.md

 #### GetById

 In order to retrieve data from your vault using SkyflowIDs, use the **GetById(records map[string]interface{})** method.
-The `records` parameter takes a map that should contain an array of SkyflowIDs to be fetched, as shown below:
+The `records` parameter takes a map that has an array of SkyflowIDs to return, as shown below:

 ```go
 import (